 The best practice sessions involve a variety of things but the majority of focus might be on, sailing downwind where you concentrate on weight placement and the steps necessary to catch waves or practising sailing by the lee for those situations when you are in close proximity to another boat and need to stay clear or where you may want to lay a mark to avoid having to gybe twice.

-Another good way to cement the improvements is to keep in touch with fellow crewmates via email or text in the days following the practice.
+Another good way to cement the improvements is to keep in touch with fellow crewmates.
+Do it via email or text in the days following the practice.
 If you think of something afterwards that is related to what you were trying to achieve and was not covered off in the debrief, communicate immediately, as quite often by the time you get back to the boat it may be forgotten.